 1 to take an active part in all international discussions and initiatives on the further development and deployment of internationalized Internet domain names, including the initiatives of relevant language groups, and to submit written contributions to ITU-T in order to help implement this resolution;

-2 to urge all relevant entities working to develop and implement internationalized domain names in order to expedite their activities in this domain.
+2 to urge all relevant entities working to develop and implement internationalized domain names in order to expedite their activities in this domain;

+3 to encourage Member States including Sector Members to consider the issues and obstacles of Universal Acceptance regarding Internationalized Domain Names (IDNs) and to collaborate and coordinate in enabling the usage of IDNs in applications and software in the Internet.

 Reasons: The modification aims to encourage Community and ITU to consider accepting the Internationalized Domain Names (IDNs).